clowdr-app/clowdr/hasura/README.md

 # Clowdr: Hasura

 We use the Hasura GraphQL engine to power the interface between the frontend and all of our backend services.

 ## Pre-requisites

 1. [Docker Compose](https://docs.docker.com/compose/)
-BCP: Do people need to do anything besides install it?
 1. [Hasura CLI](https://hasura.io/docs/1.0/graphql/core/hasura-cli/install-hasura-cli.html)

 ## Setting Up